joyhalliday/regex-tutorial/gist-regex-email.md

 ### Character Classes

-Ths defines a set of characters which can be used to create an input match.
+This defines a set of characters which can be used to create an input match.

 For example, in the expression [\da-z\.-], the (\d) is used as a shorthand to include numbers 0-9 while using up less space in the expression.